sidhikabalachandar/nyc_urban_incident_data/README.md

 ## Getting updated data
 One advantage of this dataset is that new reporting and rating data is available on OpenData daily.
 The second cell in each data processing notebook allows users to specify the paths of locally downloaded raw data files.
 Thus users can easily run the data processing pipeline with updated NYC data.

-# What tasks can this data be used for?
-This data can be used to build urban incident prediction models and to investigate patterns of underreporting in crowdsourced reporting data.
-More broadly, this dataset serves as an ideal setting in which to study distribution shifts over time.
-Additionally, since new raw rating and reporting data is continuously available, this setting has the additional benefit of having an automatic source of uncontaminated test sets.